guppyfish123/SOC_Lab/Installation/Cortex.md

 # Give permission to cortex to access/read the Cortex-Analyzers directory
 chown -R cortex:cortex /opt/Cortex-Analyzers
 ```
-Now we can setup each module which has been mapped out in our Cortex-Analyzers directory with each module having its own requirements.txt to install them with.
+Now, let's set up each module, each of which is organized in the Cortex-Analyzers directory with its requirements.txt file.
+Run the following command:
 ```bash
 for I in $(find Cortex-Analyzers -name 'requirements.txt'); do sudo -H pip3 install -r $I || true; done
 ```
 > [!NOTE]
-> This download may take a while due to the large volume of modules that need to be installed.
+> The download may take a while due to the large volume of modules that need to be installed.
 <br>

 Finally we need to configure Cortex to pull from the right file path to our Analyzers & Responders in our `/etc/cortex/application.conf` and make the following changes: